IndieWebify Your Hugo Website

 Cross-site conversations via Webmentions

 All the steps done till now allow defining your and your content’s identity for external websites.
-However, how do you enable conservations with them?
+However, how do you enable conservation with them?
 If enabled, every time you or your website is referenced online, if they are IndieWeb Level 2 enabled, you are notified by Webmentions, another W3C Recommendation.

 Webmention is a simple way to automatically notify any URL when you link to it on your site.
 From the receivers perspective, it’s a way to request notification when other sites link to it.